-The team is now investigating how the discovered energy transfer of spin-triplet excitons can be extended to other organic/inorganic systems and are developing a cheap organic coating that could be used to boost the power conversion efficiency of silicon solar cells.
+The team is now investigating how the discovered energy transfer of spin-triplet excitons can be extended to other organic/inorganic systems and is developing a cheap organic coating that could be used to boost the power conversion efficiency of silicon solar cells.

-The work at Cambridge forms part of a broader initiative to harness high tech knowledge in the physical sciences to tackle global challenges such as climate change and renewable energy.
+The work at Cambridge forms part of a broader initiative to harness high-tech knowledge in the physical sciences to tackle global challenges such as climate change and renewable energy.
 This initiative is backed by the UK Engineering and Physical Sciences Research Council (EPSRC) and the Winton Program for the Physics of Sustainability.

 Reference: “Resonant energy transfer of triplet excitons from pentacene to PbSe nanocrystals” by Maxim Tabachnyk, Bruno Ehrler, Simon Gélinas, Marcus L. Böhm, Brian J. Walker, Kevin P. Musselman, Neil C. Greenham, Richard H. Friend and Akshay Rao, 5 October 2014, Nature Materials.